AndreiBuzdugan/Experimental-Color-Recognition-Simulator/README.md

 During the Neural Networks course, I developed a project entitled "Development of an Experimental Color Recognition Simulator" using the Python programming language.
 I implemented a neural network that utilizes the laptop camera to identify predefined colors.
 To compensate for variations in hues caused by brightness and the angle of object positioning, I devised a neural network that continuously trains using preexisting data stored in a CSV file, aiming to maximize color recognition accuracy.
 Additionally, I created a web interface for data visualization.

+You can have a look at the project: https://youtu.be/xTm7FDWus34